Holy Cornholio: Plot

 Beavis and Butt-Head are seen in Mr. Stevenson's garage, playing with his tools.
 After Stewart says not to play with his dad's tools, they ignore him and Beavis starts screwing a screw into an action figure's butt.
 Beavis suddenly starts bleeding after unknowingly screwing it into his own hand.
 Butt-Head tries to remove it with a drill, but he accidentally tightens the screw, penetrating Beavis' other hand as well.
 Stewart tells him to take Beavis to the hospital.

 At the hospital, Beavis gets the action figure and the screw removed from his hands.
 Beavis is given painkillers, but against the doctor's advice he takes several at once and he transforms into his alter-ego, The Great Cornholio (or simply Cornholio).
-A group of cultists in the hospital notice that Cornholio speaks in tongues and has a hole in each of his hands and mistakes them for stigmatas, thinking he is the new messiah.
+A group of cultists in the hospital notice that Cornholio speaks in tongues and has a hole in each of his hands and mistakes them for stigmata, thinking he is the new messiah.
 After taking Cornholio and Butt-Head to a cult meeting, Cornholio demands large quantities of toilet paper.

 The cult members start to look wherever they can for toilet paper for Cornholio.
 Cornholio addresses the cult members until the pills wear off and he becomes Beavis again.
 The duo decide that the place sucks and they leave without realizing that they had a chance of having sex with the women there.

 The next day, the cult members come to the duo's house and Beavis tells them that Stewart is now the beloved and the duo are oblivious to the fact that they are actually taking Stewart for sex, much to his delight.